 How Were Bronze-Age Swords Used?

-The leaf-shaped swords made at Bronze Age Foundry are replicas of a style that was very common in Britain, Ireland and other Celtic countries throughout the Bronze Age.
+The leaf-shaped swords made at Molten Bronze are replicas of a style that was very common in Britain, Ireland and other Celtic countries throughout the Bronze Age.
 In the constant, ever-evolving arms race of weapons technology, this blade was the pinnacle for hundreds of years, and the advantages over other sword designs made it the ideal weapon for champions, chieftains and soldiers alike.